tlswg/tls13-spec/draft-ietf-tls-tls13.md

   protocol (such as a memory allocation failure) makes it impossible to continue.
 This alert is always fatal.

+inappropriate_fallback
+: Sent by a server in response to an invalid connection retry attempt from a client. (see [RFC7507]) This alert is always fatal.

 no_renegotiation_RESERVED
 : This alert was used in previous versions of TLS.
 TLS 1.3 does not include renegotiation and TLS 1.3 implementations MUST NOT send this